Skip to content

 Seattle-Area Residency

 Applicants must commit to reside in the Seattle area by the time of the certificate’s start date.
-As the Graduate Certificate in Modern AI Methods is an in-person graduate certificate, its students must furthermore reside in the Seattle area for the duration of their studies.
+As the Graduate Certificate in Modern AI Methods is an in-person graduate certificate, its students must furthermore reside in the Seattle area for the duration of their time in the program.

 No GRE Score Requirement